tmigot/tmigot.github.io/_pages/publications.md

   * M. Haddou, T. Migot and J. Omer. [<i>A generalized direction in interior point method for monotone linear complementarity problems</i>](https://link.springer.com/article/10.1007%2Fs11590-018-1241-2), Optimization Letters, 13, pp. 35--53, 2018.
   * L. Abdallah, M. Haddou, and T. Migot. [<i>Solving absolute value equation using complementarity and smoothing functions</i>](https://www.sciencedirect.com/science/article/abs/pii/S0377042717303199), Journal of Computational and Applied Mathematics, 327, pp. 196--207, 2018.

+### Preprint

+This is a list of my papers that are available online but not (yet?) published in a peer-reviewed journal.

+  * J. Erhel, B.Hamlat, T. Migot. [<i>A projected dynamical system approach to mineral precipitation-dissolution reactions in geochemistry</i>](https://inria.hal.science/hal-04631094), Computational HAL, 2024.

 ### Conference publications (4)

+A list of publications that appeared in peer-reviewed proceedings of conferences.

   * M.-G. Cojocaru, T. Migot. [<i>Revisiting path-following to solve the generalized Nash equilibrium problem</i>](https://link.springer.com/chapter/10.1007/978-3-030-63591-6_9), International Conference on Applied Mathematics, Modeling and Computational Science.
 Springer, Cham, 2019.
   * L. Abdallah, T. Migot, and M. Haddou. [<i>Solving mathematical programs with complementarity constraints with a penalization approach</i>](https://link.springer.com/chapter/10.1007/978-3-030-21803-4_24), World Congress on Global Optimization, pp. 228-237.
 Springer, Cham, 2019.
   * T. Migot, L. Abdallah, and M. Haddou. [<i>A sub-additive merit function for complementarity problems and application</i>](https://dl.acm.org/doi/abs/10.1145/3230905.3230925), Proceedings of the International Conference on Learning and Optimization Algorithms: Theory and Applications.
 ACM, 2018.